jacobkirn/css-frameworks/README.md

-# boilerplate
+# 10.5 Lab Assignment
-Basic HTML and CSS setup for simple web design
+"Design a single-page site for The North Face" ...
+Okay!